Why Choose Fabric Structures for Inland Ports?

 Through testing, we discovered the corrosion went deeper into the HDG-protected steel, whereas the steel with EpoxxiShield™ outperformed with no visible damage.
 EpoxxiShield™ will keep your building frames better protected and easier to repair.
 You can read up on HDG vs. epoxy coating more in another blog post here.

 As a result, fabric structures outlast other building types, reducing lifetime operating costs and downtime due to maintenance.

 Flexible Design Options Simplify Operations

-Transloading operations like conveyors, bridge cranes, lean-tos for truck loading, pre-cast concrete walls and large doors are accommodated in the design of the rigid steel frame.
-The weatherproof fabric cladding conforms to the steel frame to prevent moisture and excess air penetration, increasing the building’s air-tightness and creating a climate-controlled interior.
+For instance, Transloading operations like conveyors, bridge cranes, lean-tos for truck loading, pre-cast concrete walls and large doors are accommodated in the rigid steel frame design.
+Our fabric building design criteria ensure your fabric structure is optimized to maximize efficiency and your return on investment.

 Fabric Structures Keep Stored Material Dry

 Well-ventilated fabric structures provide a dry environment for stored material.
 The patented cladding system provides an airtight environment without leaks and penetrations.
 Ventilation, including passive ventilation systems, dehumidifiers, fans and HVAC equipment, prevents condensation for an ideal environment in any conditions.